Now accepting Fall 2022 Project Submissions

 For an example on how to write a project submission, please view this linked example.

--Week of January 17th, 2022: Sponsors notified of project match results + team introduction.
+- Sponsors notified of successful project match results + team introductions occur.

 GT BME Capstone Sponsorship: The Nuts and Bolts